material-motion/material-motion/specifications/motion_family/gesturable.md

 ### Gesturable

-Contract: `wantsAnchorPointAdjustment` may be enabled to indicate that the target's anchor point should be manipulated when a gesture starts.
+Contract: If any gesturable plan enables `wantsAnchorPointAdjustment` then the target's anchor point will be adjusted when gesturing begins.

     class Gesturable {
       var wantsAnchorPointAdjustment: Bool = false